Overtraining and CNS Fatigue – Does it Really Exist?

 - I’d follow shorter cycles.
 At this stage of my weight lifting, a 9 week programme is perhaps too long.
 Perhaps 6-8 weeks may be more appropriate – I’ll have to experiment.

 In hindsight, the warning signs were there.
 Towards the end of the programme, I had a session where I struggled a few times to hit a 70kg snatch (my PB at the time was 80kg).
-At this point, 70kg isn’t a big deal to me, so I should have realised then that something wasn’t quite right.
+At that point, 70kg wasn’t a big deal to me, so I should have realised then that something wasn’t quite right.
 I also struggled with overhead squats, again something I’m very used to.
 My movement quality and muscle firing patterns were off – classic CNS fatigue symptoms.

 Every now and then, we need a reminder to reinforce what we already know.
 Overtraining and CNS fatigue weren’t new to me, and in some ways I’m glad I’ve experienced it so I can avoid it in future and pass on what I’ve learned to you guys.